Jasson Domínguez: New York Yankees

 On September 1, 2023, the Yankees promoted Domínguez to the major leagues.
 He made his major league debut that day against the Houston Astros and hit a home run off the first swing in his first at bat against Justin Verlander.
 With that home run, Domínguez became the youngest player in team history to hit a home run in his major league debut and the fifth youngest player in MLB history to do so in their first plate appearance.
 He hit four home runs in eight games.
 On September 10, Domínguez was diagnosed with a torn ulnar collateral ligament, requiring Tommy John surgery.
 Prior to his injury, he batted 8-for-31 (.258) with four home runs in eight games.

 Domínguez began the 2024 season on the 60-day injured list to continue recovery from elbow surgery.
 After a rehabilitation assignment began in May, the Yankees activated Domínguez from the injured list and optioned him to Scranton/Wilkes-Barre on June 12.
 However, on June 20, manager Aaron Boone announced that Domínguez would be out up to eight weeks after suffering a "pretty significant" oblique strain.
 He returned to Scranton/Wilkes-Barre on July 26.
 On August 18, the Yankees selected Domínguez as their 27th man for the Little League Classic; he batted 0-for-4 with three strikeouts and returned to the RailRiders after the game.
 On September 9, the Yankees promoted Domínguez to the major league roster.
 He batted .179 in 56 at bats and struggled defensively as a left fielder.

-On May 9, 2025, Dominguez became the youngest Yankee to hit three home runs in a game, playing against the Athletics at their temporary home field in Sacramento.
+On May 9, 2025, Domínguez became the youngest Yankee to hit three home runs in a game, playing against the Athletics at their temporary home field in Sacramento.
 Dominguez hit two home runs batting left-handed (including a grand slam) and one from the right side, recording 7 RBIs in a 3–4 night.

-On May 21, 2025, Dominguez hit his first major league walk-off home run, taking Texas Rangers pitcher Luke Jackson deep to claim a 4–3 victory.
+This was just the third switch-hit, three home-run game, that included a grand slam in Major League history, (Note: Preceded by Eddie Murray on August 26, 1985, and by Bill Mueller on July 29, 2003.)
+On May 21, Dominguez hit his first major league walk-off home run, taking Texas Rangers pitcher Luke Jackson deep to claim a 4–3 victory.
 This was also the Yankees' first walk-off homer since 2022.

+On March 20, 2026, the Yankees optioned Domínguez to Triple-A Scranton/Wilkes-Barre to start the regular season.
+On May 7, 2026, Domínguez suffered an apparent injury after crashing into the wall in left field, and was carted off the field.
+It was later revealed that he suffered an AC joint sprain in his left shoulder, which landed him on the injured list.